Bullous impetigo: Clinical Differential

-Prevention

-Since the common pathogens involved with impetigo are bacteria naturally found on the skin, most prevention (especially in children), is targeted towards appropriate hygiene, wound cleaning, and minimizing scratching (i.e. by keeping nails trimmed and short).
-Avoiding close contact and sharing of items such as towels with potentially infected individuals is also recommended.

 Management

 Antibiotic creams are the preferred treatment for mild cases of impetigo, despite their limited systemic absorption.
 Such prescribed ointments include neosporin, fusidic acid, chloramphenicol and mupirocin.
 More severe cases of impetigo however (especially bullous impetigo) will likely require oral agents with better systemic bioavailability, such as cephalexin.
 Cases that do not resolve with initial antibiotic therapy or require hospitalization may also be indicative an MRSA infection, which would require consultation with a local microbiologist.

 Antibiotic treatment typically last 7–10 days, and although highly effective some cases of methicillin resistant S. aureus (MRSA) may require longer therapy depending on the severity of infection and how much it has spread.